Will Still rose to prominence during his time at Stade Reims when he took the team on a 19-game unbeaten run in all competitions.

 Will Still’s managerial style

-His management philosophy features a fast-paced, high-pressing game emphasizing attacking football.
-Under his leadership, Stade de Reims underwent a remarkable transformation.
+Still’s management philosophy features a fast-paced, high-pressing game emphasizing attacking football.
+Stade de Reims underwent a remarkable transformation during his time.

-Even more impressive was their ability to hold their own against the star-studded Paris Saint-Germain that had Messi, Mbappe, and Neymar, with Reims beating them once and drawing twice in recent meetings.
+Even more impressive was their ability to hold their own against the star-studded Paris Saint-Germain, which featured Messi, Mbappe, and Neymar, with Reims beating them once and drawing twice.

-Throughout his time at the helm at Reims so far, Will Still has displayed the ability to develop young talent.
-The testament to this fact is the meteoric rise of the previously mentioned Folarin Balogun, who is now on the radar of several European clubs.
+Throughout his time at the helm at Reims and later at Lens, Will Still has displayed the ability to develop young talent.
+The testament to this fact is the meteoric rise of Folarin Balogun, who enjoyed his best season in front of goal.

 Will Still’s coaching philosophy has proven effective in the French league, leading many to call for him to coach in other leagues, specifically the English Premier League.